chalosalvador/creston-demo/README.md

-# CH5 - Vanilla Horizontal Sample (Ch5HorizontalSample)
+# CH5 - DEMO

-The sample project uses CH5 library and Vanilla javascript which helps to kick-start your project to build fast, robust, and adaptable web apps with little changes.
+The sample project uses CH5 library and Vanilla javascript.
 The project can be deployed on TSW Panels, Android and iOS devices.

 ## See Crestron Labs for documentation

 http://www.crestronlabs.com/forumdisplay.php?229-Crestron-HTML5-Lab

-# Ch5HorizontalSample
+# Requisites

-The project have dependencies that require nodejs(https://nodejs.org), together with YARN(https://yarnpkg.com) or NPM.
+The project have dependencies that require nodejs(https://nodejs.org), together with NPM.

 # Installation

 ## Install all global dependencies

-Run `yarn global add @crestron/ch5-utilities-cli` or `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.
+Run `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.

 ## Install all local dependencies

-Run `yarn install` to install all dependencies for the project.
+Run `npm install` to install all dependencies for the project.

 ## Development server

-Run `yarn start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 # How to deploy the project in TSW device